react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 ### TurboModule/Fabric toggles

-At the time of writing, we prefer to don't offer a dedicated section to toggle Fabric/TurboModule capability inside `reactNativeManifest`.
-The rationale is that we believe that the `newArch` section is sufficient to expose the New Architecture to users.
+At the time of writing, we prefer not to offer a dedicated section to toggle Fabric/TurboModule capability inside `reactNativeManifest`.
+The rationale is that we believe that the `newArchitecture` section is sufficient to expose the New Architecture to users.
 Selectively toggling Fabric/TurboModule is a more advanced feature.
-We believe we'll still be offering a more advanced way to feature toggle such infrastructure pieces, but at the current state, our preference is to not expose such capability in the top level `reactNativeManifest` section.
+We believe we'll still be offering a more advanced way to toggle these features such infrastructure pieces, but at the current state, our preference is not to expose such capability in the top level `reactNativeManifest` section.

 ## Proposed Tooling